The current committee members are as follows:

 Committee members are elected at our AGM in October each year.
 Members are encouraged to participate in the society by attending the AGM and voting.

 Membership & Subscriptions

 Anyone is welcome to join the society and participate in our events!

 Our annual membership fee is only £5 and is valid from 1 Oct - 31 Sept.
 Please contact our Membership Secretary (Alan) using our contact form for more information on how to join.

 Welcome to our Website!

 As a society, we aim to promote gardening and the growing of flowers, vegetables and plants, alongside it's associated handicrafts and cookery, photography and floral arts.
 The society was formed back in 1972 by a few local growers in the village of Crowhurst to share knowledge and provide a platform for friendly competition!
 Today, we continue their traditions by holding three flower shows each year - one in spring (March), summer (as part of the Village Fayre in August) and autumn (September).
-We also hold lectures through the year on related topics, several fundraising and social events.
+We hold our AGM, followed by a talk each October and several other fundraising and social events.

 As Chairman, I am very keen to promote the growing of flowers and plants to encourage wildlife in our gardens and local green spaces.
 The society now has a honey-bee representative and, in the autumn show, local bee-keepers can now exhibit their produce.
 I am also keen to encourage children to join in and be involved with our shows and events for which we have a children's representative who liaises with local children's groups, school, playgroup and other societies in the village which includes the Brownies and Cubs.
 Overall, we aim to be a part of the local community and interlink with all other local groups to share knowledge and have fun!